 33Bradley, "Is the Constitution Whatever the Winners Say It Is?" in Wolfe, 18.
-Bradley's choice of words has a biblical parallel, specifically Jeremiah 7:23 (New International

-Version): "Obey me, and I will be your God and you shall be my people."
+Bradley's choice of words has a biblical parallel, specifically Jeremiah 7:23 (New International Version): "Obey me, and I will be your God and you shall be my people."

 Ironically, while preserving the "core" holding of Roe v.
 Wade, 410 U.S. 113 (1973), that abortion should be allowed through at least the second trimester of pregnancy, students of the Court know that Casey upheld nearly all of the Pennsylvania abortion regulations challenged in that case.
 Most acknowledged at the time that those provisions were designed to discourage abortions, and prior to Kennedy's arrival in 1987 most of them would almost certainly have been struck down.
 Alongside ambivalent opinion showing that the public is troubled by abortion but desires that the option remain available, the decision tacked to starboard.
-The contrast between what the Court did and what it said in Casey and similar cases argues moved by judicial style and words than by judicial actions.distinct d in large r thus hand the victor president tions and cases argues to starboard.
-The contrast between what the Court did and what it said in Casey and similar cases argues moved by judicial style and words than by judicial actions.10.Most of the contributors to That Eminent Tribunal are concerned about both.
-The eventual impact of commentaries such as theirs in the long-running debate about judicial review may depend on persuading others that, as possible parents of future acts, words and style matter, too.66Id., 19.67116 U.S67116 U.S
+The contrast between what the Court did and what it said in Casey and similar cases argues that Congress and the American people are probably less moved by judicial style and words than by judicial actions.
+Most of the contributors to That Eminent Tribunal are concerned about both.
+The eventual impact of commentaries such as theirs in the long-running debate about judicial review may depend on persuading others that, as possible parents of future acts, words and style matter, too.

 34Michael W. McConnell, "Toward a More Balanced History of the Supreme Court," in Wolfe, 142.
-35Id., 143.